 It provides structural stability and protection against air temperatures, but digging below the frost line also helps preserve structural integrity against seismic activity over time.
 By embedding footings into the soil approximately one foot deeper than where they believe they’ll reach their full potential of securing the structure, engineers can rest assured that their construction will remain solid against possible earthquakes or other seismic events in the area.

-Digging past what most would assume as “deep enough” provides a much greater sense of security when constructing structures in areas prone to extreme temperatures or seismic activity.
+Digging past what most would assume as “deep enough” provides a greater sense of security when constructing structures in areas prone to extreme temperatures or seismic activity.
 It may extend construction costs and completion timelines slightly; however, it should also give peace of mind knowing that your construction will remain secure far beyond what would have been foreguessed without proper research and preparation.

-By excavating below the frost line, you can ensure that the foundation rests on soil not subject to freezing and thawing and, therefore, less likely to experience frost heaving.
+By excavating below the frost line, you can ensure that the foundation rests on soil not subject to freezing and thawing and, therefore, is less likely to experience frost heaving.
 This helps to ensure the stability and longevity of the structure and can help prevent costly damage and repairs down the road.

 Additionally, digging below the frost line can help protect the foundation from changes in soil moisture caused by freezing and thawing.
 When soil freezes and thaws, it can become saturated with water, leading to soil erosion, settlement, and other problems.
 Installing the foundation below the frost line can help minimize these effects and provide a more stable base for the structure.